Finite-Part Integration of the Hilbert Transform: One-sided Hilbert Transforms

-\begin{remark} If we substitute $f(x) = x^m g(x)$ directly to equation \eqref{mainequationprincipalvalueorder1onepole}, we still achieve equation \eqref{mainequationprincipalvalueorder1onepolexmgx} with the use of equation \eqref{binomialexpansiontheorem1}.
-After substituting $f(x) = x^m g(x)$, we will notice the emergence of the groups of convergent and divergent integrals.
-The convergent integrals appear when $k<m$, and the divergent integrals emerge when $k\geq m$.
-Hence, in the succeeding theorems, we will simply substitute $f(x)=x^m g(x)$ to obtain various forms of Hilbert transforms for $x^{-\nu} f(x)$ when $f(0)=0$ of order $m$. \end{remark}
+\begin{remark} If we substitute $f(x) = x^m g(x)$ directly into equation \eqref{mainequationprincipalvalueorder1onepole}, we can recover equation \eqref{mainequationprincipalvalueorder1onepolexmgx} from the fact that the finite-part integrals for the first $(m-1)$ terms in the infinite series reduce to convergent integrals, which are precisely the first sum in equation \eqref{mainequationprincipalvalueorder1onepolexmgx}.
+Hence, in the succeeding Theorems, we will simply substitute $f(x)=x^m g(x)$ to obtain various forms of Hilbert transforms for $x^{-\nu} f(x)$ when $f(0)=0$ of order $m$. \end{remark}

 \begin{corollary} Under the same relevant conditions as in Theorem-\ref{theorem1}, equation \eqref{mainequationprincipalvalueorder1onepole} has the dominant behavior

 as $\omega \rightarrow 0$.
 Correspondingly, the asymptotic behavior for equation \eqref{mainequationprincipalvalueorder1onepolexmgx} is